lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP type field

 {{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
 The last two are a response to the first two.
-If the device plays a specific role, a rule can exploit these properties with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
-Compression residue is reduced to 1 bit.
+If the device plays a specific client or server role, a rule can exploit these properties with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
+The compression residue is reduced to 1 bit.

-The field SHOULD be elided if for instance a client is sending only NON or CON messages.
+The field SHOULD be elided if for instance a client is sending only NON or only CON messages.

 In any case, a rule MUST be defined to carry RST to a client.

 ## CoAP code field

-The compression of the CoAP code field follows the same principle as for the CoAP type field.
+The compression of the CoAP code field follows the same principle as that of the CoAP type field.
 If the device plays a specific role, the set of code values can be split in two parts, the request codes with the 0 class and the response values.

 If the device only implements a CoAP client, the request code can be reduced to the set of requests the client is able to process.